The Link Between Vitamin D Deficiency and Fatigue: Signs & Fixes

 Selecting Fortified Foods and Natural Sources

-Boosting your intake through food is simple.
-Look for the words "fortified with vitamin D" on product labels.
+Boosting your intake through food is simple — look for "fortified with vitamin D" on product labels.
 Common items include milk, orange juice, and breakfast cereals.
+Maintaining good levels supports a robust immune system, mood regulation, and energy.[2]Harvard Health: Vitamin D View source

 Common Food Sources